Decodium (“FT2”) – the fastest mode?

 Joe reported initial superfox tests via groups.io and rates between about 250 and 350 per hour were attained.

 The SNR was in the + range for the test and I think that the Jarvis number is closer to reality.
-It has to be noted that the Jarvis team used the RIB concept with only 100 Watts output.
+The Jarvis team used the RIB concept with only 100 Watts output, which is more challenging than expeditions with kW amplifiers.
 Because I could see both sides, it was observed that the hounds regularly failed to decode the fox and, conversely, the fox did not always respond to the reports of the hounds.

 In case expeditions use more power, the rate will become higher.
 I consider rates between 150 and 250 a fair reference.